Haysto Logo

 Yes, it's possible to rent a property with bad credit.
 Most landlords and letting agents in the UK will need a reference - which will include assessing your credit rating - before approving your tenancy.
 They’ll want to know how reliable you are and to see if you've had any problems paying your bills in the past.
 They'll need to get your permission first before carrying out any checks.

 If you’re not going through an agency and using a private landlord instead, you may not need a credit check to rent a house or flat.
 It’s still a good idea to find out your credit score and see where you stand before taking out a tenancy.
-You can do this using checkmyfile* - it’s the UK's most detailed and trusted credit report.
+You can do this using Checkmyfile** - it’s the UK's most detailed and trusted credit report.
 They’re the UK’s top ranked credit report service on Trustpilot for outstanding service, and have been around for over 20 years helping people understand the credit history system.
 You can read more in our Guide: Checkmyfile Explained.

-*Heads up, when you click through to our affiliate links, we may earn a small commission at no extra cost to you.
-We only recommend sites we truly trust and believe in.
+**When you click through to our affiliate links, we may earn a small commission at no extra cost to you.
+We only recommend sites we trust and believe in.

 What is the minimum credit score needed to rent in the UK?